 💡 Did You Know…?

-Legend has it that the sanctuary was built where a young shepherd miraculously found an image of the Madonna unharmed after a fire that had devastated the heath.
-Even today, every September 8th, the faithful gather for the patronal feast, carrying the statue of the Virgin in procession through the woodland paths.
-The place retains that simple and genuine spirituality that has made it a destination for popular devotion for centuries.
+Legend has it that the sanctuary was built where a shepherd boy miraculously found an image of the Madonna unscathed after a fire had ravaged the moorland.
+Still today, every September 8th, the faithful gather for the patronal feast, carrying the statue of the Virgin in procession along the woodland paths.
+The place retains intact that simple and genuine spirituality that has made it a destination of popular devotion for centuries.